 When the largest font on the system font isn’t big enough, this app can increase the font size by up to 250% for free, and up to 1000% for $3.
-I set my system font to the largest, high contrast version of the system font (learn how to do that here), and then use this app to increase it by 250%.
-I have never felt a need to have it larger than that.
-One downside is that I can’t see the clock in the top status bar on my phone, however that does not bother me because I can’t see it with the smaller font.
-I have used this app for four years and never had any issues with it.
-Get it here,
+I set my system font to the largest, high contrast version of the system font and then use this app to increase the text size by an additional 250%.
+I have never felt a need to have it larger than that, but users might want to play around.

 Mood Messenger by caLea

 While the Big Font app makes it possible to use the messaging app that came with my phone, I prefer to use this well designed messaging app instead.

 The main reason I love the app is that it features a high-contrast night mode setting.
 The user can also choose custom colors as the message background- I chose teal and orange.

 Different fonts for the messages are also available, including bold weighted dyslexia-friendly fonts.